Test Prep Insight is reader-supported. When you buy through links on our site, we may earn an affiliate commission. Learn more

 And that is generally how the process goes until you are ready to sit for the exam.
 You have your weekly call (2 if you get the PLUS package) where you review last week’s work, plan for the coming week and cover anything that needs to be addressed.
 Then you hammer practice problems for roughly 20-30 minutes per night over 4 or 5 nights, and sync back up with your coach.
 The cyclical nature of the program and the repetitiveness really increases your knowledge base and understanding of the material.

-Overall, I loved the Testive course design and how it plays out in reality.
-Your coach is crucial to the success of the package, and my coach definitely delivered.
-Your coach guides you throughout the process and makes sure you stay focused and on track.
-The practice work is top notch as well, and backstopped by even better problem explanations and video solutions.
-I truly believe all types of learners could benefit from this course.
-For students who need a steady hand to guide them across the SAT finish line, or are looking for a solid point boost, Testive is a great option in my opinion.
+But overall, I do like the Testive course design and how it plays out.
+Your coach is crucial to the success of the package, and guides you throughout the process to make sure you stay focused and on track.
+For students who need a steady hand to guide them across the SAT finish line, or are looking for a solid point boost, Testive is a decent option in my opinion.

 User Experience and User Interface